gatsby-inc/gatsby-starter-newsletter/README.md

 ### Form submission API endpoint

 Your job is to build an endpoint that can be used to process submitted form data.
-The expectation is for this endpoint to be a standalone server accepting `POST` requests at `http://localhost:3000/newsletter-signup`.

-An example of the JSON payload you will be processing can be seen below:
+An example of the JSON payload you will be processing can be seen below.

 ```json
 {